kodepandai/lunox-website/docs/basics/middleware.md

 ```

 :::caution
-For now, `Route.group` method is asyncrounous, so make sure to call this method on last chain
+`Route.group` method is asyncrounous, so make sure to call this method on last chain or using `await`

 ```ts
 // this will not work